Dev-Huang1/OAuth-Login/demo/GDPR.md

 ## Minors’ Information

-Our website is not intended for use by individuals under the age of 16.
-We do not knowingly collect, use, or store personal data from individuals under 16 years of age.
-If we become aware that we have collected personal data from a child under 16 without parental consent, we will take steps to delete that data as soon as possible.
+Our website is designed to be accessible to individuals of all ages.
+We do not knowingly collect, use, or store personal data from minors without proper consent.
+If we become aware that we have collected personal data from a minor without appropriate consent, we will take steps to delete that data as soon as possible.

 ## Security

 We are committed to ensuring the security of your data.
 Although we do not collect personal data directly, we employ various measures to protect data shared with third-party services, including:

 - **Secure Communication**: We use encryption protocols to protect data transmitted between your browser and our servers.
-- **Data Processing Agreements**: We have agreements in place with our third-party service providers to ensure they comply with GDPR and handle data responsibly.
 - **Access Controls**: We implement strict access controls to limit who can access and handle any data within our organization.

 We also encourage you to review the security measures employed by third-party services like Airtable and Notion.